janfrie-dev/home/content/projects.md

 sections:
   - block: collection
     content:
-      title: Ongoing Projects
+      title: Ongoing Projects (under constrution)
       text: Here are a selection of projects that I am currently working on.
+This webpage is still under construction.
       filters:
         folders:
           - project